-Clara emerged from Auschwitz a 15-year-old orphan.
+Clara emerged from the camps a 15-year-old orphan.
 Arriving in the USA in 1948, she completed her schooling in Pennsylvania where she lived with relatives.
-She and her husband moved to Kansas City from New Jersey in 1989.
+She and her husband moved to Kansas City in 1989.

 Family photographs are the property of the survivor’s family and are used here with permission.
 Portraits are copyrighted by the Midwest Center for Holocaust Education.
 No photographs may be used or reproduced without permission.